Ecotrust/madrona/docs/export.rst

 Export Options
 ==============
-In order to provide the user the opportunity to make use of their shapes outside of the MarineMap environment, MarineMap provides an `Export` option which allows the user to export individual shapes and arrays of shapes in a variety of formats.
+In order to provide the user the opportunity to make use of their shapes outside of the Madrona environment, Madrona provides an `Export` option which allows the user to export individual shapes and arrays of shapes in a variety of formats.

 Exporting as kmz and exporting as image are both built in to Lingcod and will